 Replace conventional kitchen cleaners with a toxin-free option.
-Here are some kitchen cleaners that get top grades from the EWG.
+Below are kitchen cleaners that don’t contain harmful ingredients like endocrine disrupting chemicals.
+They all get top grades from the EWG.

 Why risk storing your food in plastic containers that may leach chemicals?
 BPA is a known endocrine disruptor, and manufacturers have created a slew of plastic kitchen products that are BPA-free.

 BUT, plastic containers labeled “BPA-free” don’t necessarily mean they’re any safer.
-They may contain other bisphenols, such as BPS, which have the same harmful properties as BPA (4).
-Even bisphenol-free plastics may contain other endocrine-disrupting chemicals (5).
+They may contain other bisphenols, such as BPS, which have the same harmful properties as BPA.
+Even bisphenol-free plastics may contain other endocrine-disrupting chemicals.

 The best solution is to store your leftovers in glass storage containers with lids.